kubos/kubos/Linux Overview.md

 ### Bootloader #0

 Each OBC should have an initial bootloader preloaded in ROM.
-It's job is to load the next bootloader from wherever it's living into SDRAM to execute.
+Its job is to load the next bootloader from wherever it's living into SDRAM to execute.
 We shouldn't have to interact directly with this much.

 ### Bootloader #1